SruthiKorembathe/CICDImplementation/Home.md

 The above is the default starting content when you use the "wiki" feature in GitHub.

+If your GitHub project does not yet have a wiki, go to the "Wiki" option in the GitHub UI for your project (it appears in the top navigation bar) and create the default first page.

 ## Sample pages

 * [[Template REST API]]